 - powered by 340 meters of hydraulic head,

 - Plant flow of 6 cubic meters per second

 - remote site – accessible only by boat or plane

 A Successful Remote Site Development

-In designing the Sechelt Creek development, Regional incorporated and used existing infrastructure – forestry roads, existing transmission line and docking facilities.
+In designing the Sechelt Creek project, Regional Power incorporated and used existing infrastructure – forestry roads, existing transmission line and docking facilities:

-The remote location presented construction challenges – transportation by barges or boat.
+- Remote location presented construction challenges – transportation by barges or boat

-A unique double intake structure, high up in the valley collects water from Jackson Creek and Sechelt Creek.
+- Unique double intake structure was used high up in the valley collects water from Jackson Creek and Sechelt Creek

 Sechelt Spawning Channel